Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive is used to specify handwritten code, typically the import of additional modules, that is placed in the PEP 484 type hint stub file for this module.
+This directive is used, in the context of a module or an individual class, to specify handwritten code, typically the import of additional modules, that is placed in the PEP 484 type hint stub file for the module or class.

 .. seealso:: :directive:`%ExportedTypeHintCode`